JohnPaulHernandezAlcala/crypto-buy-advisor/README.md

 I recently passed the AWS Certified Solutions Architect – Associate exam.
 This project puts those concepts into practice.
 My goal is to build something intelligent, scalable, and ethically responsible.

-This is just Day 1—check back soon for live demos, trust scores, and a GPT-powered crypto advisor.
+Check back soon for live demos, trust scores, and a GPT-powered crypto advisor.

 ---